 What is the minimum share of investments in transitional and enabling activities?
-Not applicable.
+There is no commitment to a minimum proportion of investments in transitional and enabling activities

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?